 The funding level of the Pensions Fund is subject to a range of potentially material risks.
-The impact of small changes to key assumptions (inflation, pay awards, life expectancy, discounting of future pension liabilities) is set out in the sensitivity analysis later in this note.
-In assessing the potential level of liabilities the funds actuary has estimated the weighted average maturity profile of the defined benefit obligation to be 17 years.
+The impact of small changes to key assumptions (inflation, pay awards, life expectancy, discounting of future pension liabilities and bond yields) is set out in the sensitivity analysis later in this note.
+These factors affect both the triennial valuation and the IAS19 exercise and are considered further in section D Material Uncertainty.